War in Ukraine: why NATO refuses a “no-fly zone”

 “Imposing a no-fly zone on Ukrainian territory would involve shooting down Russian planes flying over it, points out General Dominique Trinquand, military expert and former head of the French mission to the UN.
 This would de facto lead to direct clashes between NATO and Russia and would inevitably lead to an escalation of the conflict.”

 All NATO members have similarly opposed a clear refusal of this possibility, during an emergency meeting of Alliance foreign ministers in Brussels on Friday.
-“We could end up with an all-out war in Europe,” detailed the secretary general of the organization Jens Stoltenberg.
+“We might end up with an all-out war in Europe,” detailed the secretary general of the organization Jens Stoltenberg.

 At the Elysée, we also point to the lack of effectiveness of the measure.
 “The no-fly zone is a very legitimate request from the Ukrainians, but also very difficult to satisfy, slips a senior French diplomat.
 This would require considerable resources and would not prevent the war on the ground.”